X-ray

 What happens during an x-ray?

-Having an x-ray is not painful and only takes a few minutes.
-The person doing the x-ray (a radiographer) might ask you to change into a gown.
-You will be asked to remove any jewellery or anything containing metal.
+The person who does the x-ray is called a radiographer.
+They may ask you to change into a hospital gown.
+You will be asked to remove any jewellery or anything containing metal from your body.
+Tell the radiographer if you are pregnant or think you could be.

-You might have the x-ray sitting up, lying down or standing.
-This depends on the part of your body that is being x-rayed.
+You may have the x-ray sitting up, lying down or standing.
+This depends on the part of your body being x-rayed.

 After the x-ray